socialitylab/socialitylab.github.io/projects/index.md

   <img src="/images/seaweed.jpg" alt="Women harvesting seaweed; photo by Kris Smith; Tanga, Tanzania, 2022" style="width: 200px; height: auto; margin-right: 10px;">
   <p>
     <h5 style="text-align: left;">Natural resource management</h5>
    Social relationships affect people’s use of natural resources, like fisheries and forests.
 In the HSL, we ask how long-distance relationships can promote and undercut natural resource management – including whether individuals do their part to preserve fisheries, whether communities work together in management, and whether ideas move from one community to another.
+For more, see our work with coastal communities in Tanzania.
     </p>
 </div>